 An investigation of current theories and research techniques in the study of second language acquisition and bilingualism with special emphasis on the implications for bilingual and foreign language education.
+4170 Student-Initiated Project Prerequisite: Declared Fine Arts major and approved project.
+Student-Initiated Projects include plays, collaborative performance art, multidisciplinary mixed-media events, exhibits, music and dance performances developed and executed entirely by the student.
+Students will execute all aspects of creating the project - artistic, production design, marketing, organizational structure, budgeting, ticket sales, web design, fundraising, etc..
 4301 Jazz Heritage Cross-listed as MUS 4301.
 Credit may not be earned for both.
 Prerequisite: Three hours of music appreciation or music history, departmental approval, and pre-paid non-refundable deposit for trip.
 Study of jazz styles associated with a particular city including a weeklong field trip to that city.
 Participation in the field trip is required.
 May be repeated once when the city is different, with departmental approval.
 Extra fees will be charged to pay for the trip.
 4313 Psychology through Literature (3-3-0) Cross-listed as ENG 4313.
 Credit may not be earned for both.
 Prerequisite: 3 hours of literature.
 The course adopts psychological theory as a methodology for studying literature and its cultural contexts.

 4350 Senior Seminar in the Humanities (3-3-0) Cross-listed as ENG 4330.
 Credit may not be earned for both.
 Prerequisite: Senior standing and 18 upper-level hours in the humanities, including HUM 3310/ ENG 3340.
 A review of key issues in interpretation and understanding from philosophy, literature, history and the arts.
 It aims to provide students with means for synthesizing their studies in the liberal arts.
 This course is the capstone for the Humanities program.
 4380 Field Experience in Humanities Prerequisite: 60 hours toward degree and approval of department chair.
 Placement of students in jobs involving areas in the humanities within the private and public sectors.
 Work may be paid or unpaid.
 Written reports, conferences with the instructor and other academic work are required.
 May be repeated once for credit.
 4390 Special Topics in the Humanities (3-3-0) Prerequisite: ENG 1302 and junior standing.
-Selected topics in the arts and/or humanities.
-May be repeated once when topic varies.
-4399 Directed Study in Humanities Prerequisite: Junior standing, formal approval of department chair and dean, cumulative GPA of 3.0 and GPA of 3.3 in the specific area of directed study.
-Selected topics in the humanities; intensive individual study under the guidance of a member of the faculty.
-IRM (Insurance and Risk Management) 3300 Introduction to Risk and Insurance (3-3-0) Prerequisite: IRM major.